A Rikers Island inmate with coronavirus was granted emergency release. He died that afternoon.

 “Turned out it was the worst place he could have been,” Kilduff said, adding that Mercado’s health problems made him especially susceptible to the coronavirus and its disease, covid-19, that may have killed him.

-The New York City Corrections Department confirmed to The Post that Mercado died about 12:40 p.m. at Elmhurst Hospital in Queens on Friday.
+The New York City Department of Correction confirmed to The Post that Mercado died about 12:40 p.m. at Elmhurst Hospital in Queens on Friday.
 The cause of death appears to be “medical in nature” but has yet to be confirmed by the chief medical examiner, a department representative said.

-In a statement, Corrections Department Commissioner Vincent Schiraldi said that he was “heartbroken” over Mercado’s death, and that city officials “are working quickly to identify the cause of death.”
+In a statement, Department of Correction Commissioner Vincent Schiraldi said that he was “heartbroken” over Mercado’s death, and that city officials “are working quickly to identify the cause of death.”
 The department is “more committed than ever to improve safety across the jail system for staff and detainees,” he said.

 Mercado was arrested in July on charges of illegal possession of a firearm and drugs the police found in a parked vehicle, which Mercado said belong to his partner.
 He was held at Rikers Island in lieu of $100,000 bail, Kilduff said.